 – Make connections with industry leaders through on going classroom interaction

 – Gain access to a network of almost 400 program alumni providing career opportunities, mentoring and social interactions

-The program is one semester long (14 weeks) and consists of two, 2½-hour classes per week, offered in two locations on Long Island at Stony Brook University and in Manhattan at Stony Brook Manhattan.
+The program is one semester long (14 weeks) and consists of two, 2½-hour classes per week.
+The program is currently offered on Long Island at Stony Brook University.
 View class schedule for more information on program dates and locations.